-- CANADIAN MILITARY BATTLES AND SACRIFICES REMEMBERED

-A. Write the letter that corresponds to the best answ wer on the line beside each question: 1.
-Which country did Germany invade to s a) Soviet Union c) Poland b) France d) Netherlands 2.
-Which country was an Axis power in We a) United Kingdom c) United States orld War II? b) Italy d) France 3.
-Canada's main fighting force in Europe a) Canadian Expeditionary Corps c) Canadian Second Field Army b) First Canadian Army B. Mark the statements T (True) or F (False).
-If a statement is False, we support it on the line below.
-If a statement is False, we state the statement is False, we say that the statement is the statement is False, we say that the statement is False, we say that the statement is False, we say that the statement is False. - 4.
+INTERNATIONAL A'S COURAGE DURING WWII - CANADIAN MILITARY BATTLES AND SACRIFICES REMEMBERED PUTTING IT ALL TOGETHER A. Write the letter that corresponds to the best answer o n the line beside each question: 1.
+Which country did Germany invade to start a) Lithuania b) France c) Poland e) Norway d) Netherlands · TA7 TT9 2.
+Which country was an Axis power in World a) United Kingdom b) Italy c) United States d) France e) Soviet Union 3.
+Canada's main fighting force in Europe in 19 44 was called: a) Canadian Expeditionary Corps b) Fourth Canadian Army c) Canadian Second Field Army d) Canadian Marine Corps e) First Canadian Army below.
+If a statement is False , write the words that make 4.
 True or False?
-The Allied invasion of For tress Europe was called D-Day.
+The Allied invasion of Fortress Europe was called D-Day.
 5. True or False?
-45,000 Canadian soldiers the Netherlands. lost their lives in the campaign to liberate 6.
-True or False?
-Japan surrendered before Germany in World War II.
+Some 45,000 Canadian soldiers s lost their lives in the campaign to liberate the Netherlands.
+6. True or False?
+Japan surrendered before Germ nany in World War II.
 C. Fill in the blanks to complete each sentence.
-7. Allied Troops landed in , France on June 6, 1944.
-8 years have passed sir nce the end of World War II.
-9. Twenty-two Canadian V-E Day ceremonies. returned to the Netherlands to participate in D. Respond to the following question in paragraph form.
-(Use a separate sheet of paper if necessary.)
-10. "Stories about soldiers' bravery are powerful renthings when they stand up for what's right."
-What is response with facts from the article.
+7. Allied Troops landed in, France on June 6, 1944.
+8 years have passed since the ne end of World War II.
+9. Twenty-two Canadian ret curned to the Netherlands to participate in V-E Day ceremonies.
+D. Respond to the following question in paragraph form n.
+(Use a separate sheet of paper if necessary.) ers that ordinary people can do extraordinary things when they f this quote?
+Support your response with facts from the article.

-- 1. Choose 6-10 key words from the article.
-Examples may include: pontiff, faith, gospel, cardinal, Catholic Church, seminary, bishop, vestment, papacy, encyclical, progressive, ordained, pontificate. - 2.
-Make a 3-column chart on the board, a handout, or in a digital format with these headers: I know it, I've heard it, It's new to me. - 3.
-Have students sort each word into one of the three columns.
-They can do this individually or in small groups. - 4.
-Go over the words together, sharing knowledge, and correcting misconceptions. - 5.
-Invite students to set a purpose for reading the article, referring to the resource page Setting A Purpose Before Reading (page 51) as needed.
+1. Choose 6-10 key words from the article.
+Examples may include: pontiff, faith, gospel, cardinal, Catholic Church, seminary, bishop, vestment, papacy, encyclical, progressive, ordained, pontificate.

+2. Make a 3-column chart on the board, a handout, or in a digital format with these headers: I know it, I've heard it, It's new to me.

+3. Have students sort each word into one of the three columns.
+They can do this individually or in small groups.

+4. Go over the words together, sharing knowledge, and correcting misconceptions.

+5. Invite students to set a purpose for reading the article, referring to the resource page Setting A Purpose Before Reading (page 51) as needed.